The purpose of social enterprises is to create jobs in particular for the disabled and long-term unemployed.

 Social enterprises are no different from other companies, as companies.
 They produce goods and services for the market and try to make a profit, the same as any other business.
 A social enterprise can operate in any sector or line of business.
 It pays all its employees a salary under a collective bargaining agreement and it always has an entry in the Finnish Trade Register.

-The difference form other companies lies in the fact that at least 30% of the employees in a social enterprise are disabled or all are disabled or previously unemployed in the long term.
-In addition, the company must have an entry in the register of social enterprises held by the Ministry of Employment and the Economy.
+The difference from other companies lies in the fact that at least 30% of the employees in a social enterprise are disabled or all are disabled or previously unemployed in the long term.
+In addition, the company must have an entry in the register of social enterprises held by the Ministry of Economic Affairs and Employment.
 Only a company with an entry in this register can use the name and business ID of a social enterprise in its business operations and marketing.

 The Act on Social Enterprises (1351/2003) entered into force at the beginning of 2004.